lesleycw/f5xc-lab-101/lab3.rst

 In the previous lab exercises we were connecting to a F5 Distributed Cloud Load Balancer that was deployed in a Regional Edge.

-In the next lab exercise we will deploy a Load Balancer on the AppMesh node that was deployed in the AWS VPC (Customer Edge location).
+In the next lab exercise we will deploy a Load Balancer on the AppMesh node that was deployed in the Azure vNet (Customer Edge location).

 .. image:: _static/testdrive-volterra-waf-local-vip.png